necolas/dotfiles/README.md

 $ backup
 ```

-For more information on how to prepare your backup-drive, please read the
+For more information on how to setup your backup-drive, please read the
 preparatory steps in this post on creating a [Mac OS X bootable backup
 drive](http://nicolasgallagher.com/mac-osx-bootable-backup-drive-with-rsync/).